jkunimune/nibasa/faq.md

 Other things, like length, ease of pronounciation, cultural significance, and how it affects the diversity of the lexicon are also considered.
 But recognizability is the most important determining factor.

+### Why use a spoken language rather than a sign language?

+While sign languages have many advantages over spoken languages for in-person communication, they have two major disadvantages that make a spoken language preferable as an international language.
+First, there is no simple way to phonetically write a sign language, so sign languages are typically written with logagrams (for example, the capitalized English words used to write American Sign Language).
+Second, far more people know spoken languages than know sign languages, so a language based on spoken languages' shared vocabulary is more familiar to more people than any sign language can be.

 ### Isn't "r" difficult to pronounce for many people?

 Yes, but we use it in Nibasa because word recognizability is more important than easy pronounceability.